 The entire philosophy of Hermetic teaching is given in seven principles of truth.
 We find it reflected in the Tarot as the Chariot, indicating the initiate has to struggle with their desires to overcome weakness.

-It is also associated with self-sacrifice, a concept that also features in other world religions.
+The number seven is also associated with self-sacrifice, a concept that also features in other world religions.
 What this means, therefore, is that when the seven appears in your life you have to give in to temptation and maybe make sacrifices in order to bring in something new – that typically manifests with the power of seven.

 But like all numbers and symbols, the seven has a negative aspect.
 The duality is depression, inactivity and pessimism which leads to loneliness, stagnation and co-dependency.